gohugoio/hugoDocs/content/en/content-management/summaries.md

 By default, Hugo automatically takes the first 70 words of your content as its summary and stores it into the `.Summary` page variable for use in your templates.
 You may customize the summary length by setting `summaryLength` in your [site configuration](/getting-started/configuration/).

 {{% note %}}
-You can customize how HTML tags in the summary are loaded using funcitons such as `plainify` and `safeHTML`.
+You can customize how HTML tags in the summary are loaded using functions such as `plainify` and `safeHTML`.
 {{% /note %}}

 {{% note %}}